User-defined subprograms and anonymous blocks [YSQL]

 Functions

-A function is invoked by writing it as a term within a surrounding expression of arbitrary complexity—and this is the only way to invoke a function.
+A function produces a (possibly compound) value and is invoked by writing it as a term within a surrounding expression of arbitrary complexity—and this is the only way to invoke a function.
 The degenerate case is that the function invocation is the entirety of the expression.
 You evaluate an expression, in SQL, by writing it as the argument of a bare select or at one of the many syntax spots in a more complex SQL statement where it's legal to write a placeholder in a prepare statement.
 An expression is evaluated in PL/pgSQL source code just as it would be in other languages—as the argument of an explicit or implicit assignment.
-(Invoking a subprogram using an expression to provide the value for one of its arguments provides an example of implicit assignment).
+(Invoking a subprogram using an expression to provide the value for one of its arguments provides an example of implicit assignment.)

-A function is a syntactic peer of a variable in PL/plSQL or a column in SQL.
+A function is a syntactic peer of a variable in PL/pgSQL or a column in SQL.
 The overwhelmingly common convention is to name variables and columns with a noun or noun phrase.
 (It would be very odd to see a variable called get_time.)
-Stylists argue, therefore, that functions should also be named with a noun or noun phrase to denote the value that invocation produces.
+Stylists argue, therefore, that functions should also be named with a noun or noun phrase to denote the value that invoking the function produces.

 (Notwithstanding this, there are lots of SQL built-in functions with imperative names like generate_series() or gen_random_uuid() rather than, say, generated_series() or generated_random_uuid().)